ajgil/Superset-remote-user-auth-nginx/README.md

 ## Postman tests

-Put on headers section your key and value.
+Put on headers section your `key` and `value`.
 Of course user should be on Superset's database

 ## Ngnix config